mubix/akb/Linux/misc bash.md

 # Misculaneous Bash commands:

+## Check Hosts
-## If you have a key or password that you want to check:
+If you have a key or password that you want to check:
 (Warning: noisy)

 ```